alex-sharifi/linux-tips/README.md

   - `ssh` encrypts all of the communications between the local and remote hosts.
     - `ssh` allows us to execute a single command on a remote system and have the results displayed on the local system, i.e. `ssh remote-sys 'command'`.
   - `sftp` allows for file transfer from remote servers.
 Does not require an FTP server to be running on the remote host, only the SSH server.
+  - `wget` is used for downloading content from web and FTP sites.
+Can recursively download, as well as download files in the background.

 - Archiving
   - `gzip` compresses one or more files, and replaces the original version with the compressed version of the original.